Angelisium/Angelisium/readme.md

 *Credit of my profile picture : Frieke Janssens - [Smoking Kids][L0].*
 ### Hey ! ✌️

-I'm Angelisium, a 27 years old French developer <3
+I'm Angelisium, a 28 years old French developer <3

 Currently (since 2023)  on a open-ended  contract (CDI) as a  consultant analyst programmer for [Ariane Group][L1].
-I develop professionally in Java, JavaScript, Python, VBA and a few others.
-For personal projects, I use mainly Rust and JavaScript.
+I work mainly with Rust, Java and JavaScript.
 <!-- I'm currently concentrating  my efforts  (in solo) on  re-establishing [Motion Twin
 games][L2], with their authorizations : [Twinoid][L3].
 *And soon, perhaps on Steam 👀*-->